Trend in RIA adoption across OECD jurisdictions

 This page provides links to the considerable research undertaken by the OECD on methodological issues and country experiences with the implementation of RIA and includes guidance material to improve the performance of RIA, its early integration with policy making and the promotion of more coherent regulatory policy across government.

-Workshops and Seminars
+Workshops and seminars

-For further information, please contact Gregory Bounds.
+For further information, please contact Daniel Trnka.